BabyDuncan/experience_summarize/the_fucking_error_in_xcode.md

 #### fucking error two : no app compiled only a test fucking thing .
-> fuck,i fuck first !!! i found my framework compile fucking very quicklly ,but no app generated !! fuck ! it compiled what ?!!? then i found that i only chose test module to compile ... select the main source to compile !!!!
+> fuck,i fuck first !!! i found my code compile fucking very quicklly ,but no app generated !! fuck ! it compiled what ?!!? then i found that i only chose test module to compile ... select the main source to compile !!!!